Keith Williams (architect)

-Education and career
+Education and Career

-Williams was educated at Kingston Grammar School before going on to study architecture at Kingston and then Greenwich Schools of Architecture.
+When he was 5 years old, the family moved to Surrey.
+Keith was then educated at Kingston Grammar School before going on to study architecture at Kingston and then Greenwich Schools of Architecture.

-In 1984, he qualified as an architect and worked for Sheppard Robson then Farrells, before co-founding Pawson Williams Architects in 1987.
-In 2001, he founded Keith Williams Architects.
+In 1984, he became a chartered architect and a member of the Royal Institute of British Architects.
+He worked for Sheppard Robson and then Sir Terry Farrell at Farrells, before co-founding Pawson Williams Architects in 1987 with fellow architect Terry Pawson, whom he had known since student days at Kingston.